lidonation/intersect-product-commitee-nairobi-workshop/docs/vision/vision-2030.md

 - Use this form https://forms.gle/ABZXjaTk23GuPG116
 - Open a PR in github https://github.com/IntersectMBO/product-website/tree/master/docs/vision

+### What is Cardano

 Cardano is a proven smart contract platform that provides a verifiable, immutable and public infrastructure.

-We will be the public root of trust system for enterprises and governments.
+### 2030 Vision

-We will provide the best foundation for entrepreneurial activity, and build the economy of the future.
-We will not rest until the world is positively changed by Cardano even if they never know of its existence.
+Cardano is the public trust anchor providing the best foundation for businesses, governments, organizations and communities of all sizes to build the economy of the future.

 ### Our Values

 * Integrity
-* Community Driven
+* Community
 * Security
 * Utility
 * Accessibility